resmaili/geolocation/README.md

 # Geolocation Look-up Tables
 ## Description
-This program converts GOES-16 L1b and L2 products netCDF files from the fixed grid radian scan angle coordinates to their corresponding latitude longitude projection.
+This program creates a geolocation file for GOES-16 L1b and L2 datasets.
+The native netCDF files contain fixed grid radian scan angle coordinates and this program calculates the corresponding latitude longitude projection fo each pixel.
 The result is then re-saved in a more easily viewed NetCDF file.

 Converting files occurs in three simple steps:
 1. Download and place files that you wish to display in the input folder.